samantha-lind/NFT-preview-card-component/README.md

 I found I had to use !important to get some of my CSS styles to take - I am assuming this is because they were clashing with the Bootstrap default variables.

+I was using margin properties on the main component to try to center, but this wasn't vertically aligning.
+Instead, I changed the body to a flex container and the height to 100vh - this allowed me to position the element correctly.

 ### Continued development

 The image overlay took me a while to get right - this is a technique I'll keep practicing.